Hair loss

 The result of a hormone disorder?

 Hair loss is a common symptom and very distressing for patients.
 The causes are manifold.
-It is important to know that hair loss usually develops three months after damage to the hair roots.
+It is important to know that hair falling out usually develops three months after damage to the hair roots.

 A distinction is made between circular, diffuse and androgenetic hair loss.
-Circular hair loss, mostly caused by negative stress, is an autoimmune disease of the hair roots and thus not caused by a hormone disorder.
-However, concomitant hormonal disorders are often found in patients with circular or total hair loss.
+Circular type, mostly caused by negative stress, is an autoimmune disease of the hair roots and thus not caused by a hormone disorder.
+However, concomitant hormonal disorders are often found in patients with circular or total hair falling out.

-Diffuse hair loss can be caused by stress, nutrition or medication.
-But sometimes hair loss also occurs due to a hormonal disorder.
+The diffuse type can be caused by stress, nutrition or medication.
+But sometimes the problem occurs due to a hormonal disorder.
 Most often it is then due to a disorder of the thyroid glands (over- and underfunction).

-Circular and diffuse hair loss are treated with hormone therapy, androgenetic hair loss with anti-androgenic drugs.
+Circular and diffuse hair loss are treated with hormone therapy, the androgenetic type with anti-androgenic drugs.

 Contact us